 M. FIFO/LIFO.
-First in-First-Out and Last in-First-Out are rules used in the accounting profession to allocate the cost of inventory items used in manufacturing.
+First-in-First-Out (FIFO) and Last-in-First-Out (LIFO) are rules used in the accounting profession to allocate the cost of inventory items used by a business.
 When identical inventory items are purchased at different prices, it is necessary to determine whether the less expensive inventory items or the more expensive inventory items were used.
 LIFO and FIFO are arbitrary rules used to make this allocation.
-Using LIFO and FIFO in tracing was discussed in Note: Tracing Case Proceeds in Insolvency Proceedings Under Revised Article 9, Am.
+Using LIFO and FIFO in tracing was discussed in Note: Tracing Case Proceeds in Insolvency Proceedings Under Revised Article 9, AM.
 BANKR.
 INST.
 L. REV. 385, 412 (2001):